mmomen/rean-practice/README.md

     - IAM role for EC2 to access the relevant S3 bucket
 - Move DB off the local box and onto an RDS instance
     - IAM role, EC2/RDS
-- Make VPC/subnet CIDRs parameters
+- Make VPC/subnet CIDRs parameters (currently under mappings)
 - Descriptions for parameters
 - Force required values for DB related parameters
 - Default SSH address is open to the world - find another solution